bezmoradi/tutorials/go/map.md

 goUseCases["devops"] = "Go is built to support both DevOps and SRE"
 ```

-Maps in Go are dynamic meaning that you can always add elements to them or remove element from them:
+Maps are dynamic meaning you can always add elements to them or remove element from them:

 ```go
 goUseCases := map[string]string{